 Vice President for Planning and Presidential Administration

 Prior to joining DePaul, she served as a senior program officer at the Spencer Foundation, a Chicago foundation that has provided over $250 million in fellowships and research grants related to improving education and educational opportunities throughout the world.
-Her portfolio at Spencer included all of the foundation's fellowship programs as well as the small grants program.
-She was responsible for over $6 million in grants annually, managing and evaluating programs designed to support the professional development of the next generation of educational researchers.
+She was responsible for over $6 million in grants annually, managing and evaluating fellowship programs designed to support the professional development of the next generation of educational researchers.

-Braatz received her Bachelor's degree in art history from Smith College in 1975.
-She was awarded her Master's degree and doctorate in administration, planning and social policy from the Harvard Graduate School of Education in 1999, writing her dissertation on the role of education on women's subsequent success in the labor market.
-She attended Bryn Mawr's HERS Institute for Women in Higher Education in 2005.
+Braatz received her bachelor's degree in art history from Smith College in 1975.
+She was awarded her master's degree and doctorate in administration, planning and social policy from the Harvard Graduate School of Education in 1999, writing her dissertation on the role of education on women's subsequent success in the labor market.
+She attended Bryn Mar’s HERS Institute for Women in Higher Education in 2005.